On a general perspective, the workshops will deal with three main issues:

 - Items identified individually as to ensure traceability, for example pieces of beef (regulatory context) or pricey bottles of wine (accountability).

-Include connectors are used when homogeneous identification mechanism is not necessary or cannot be established.
+Include connectors are used when homogeneous identification mechanism is not necessary (composition) or cannot be established.

 Inventory items can be managed wholesale and locally (e.g., cheeses or average wines) at the enterprise level, or specifically (e.g., specific wines, cheeses, or poultry), with references to external information (e.g., nutrients).

-Compared to unidentified items, the representation of identified ones raises issues that should be dealt with at the enterprise level.
+Compared to unidentified items, the representation of identified ones raises the issue of the identity principle, and more specifically of identities set externally.

-- Collective items, each representing homogeneous sets of quarter beefs
+- Unidentified items: collections (QuarterBeefs) representing homogeneous sets of specific yet unidentified quarter beefs (e.g., sirloin, rib)

 - System or process: identities are used to manage representations; for instance batches of poultry with regard to expiry dates.